A high-frequency homogenization approach near the Dirac points in bubbly honeycomb crystals: Problem statement and preliminaries

-The error term $\O(|\alpha-\alpha^*|)$ is uniform in $\delta$. \end{theorem} The fact that the error term $\O(|\alpha-\alpha^*|)$ is uniform in $\delta$ follows directly from \eqnref{eq:wasymp}.
-In the next sections, we will investigate the asymptotic behaviour of the Bloch eigenfunctions near the Dirac points.
+as $\delta \rightarrow 0$.
+Moreover, the error term $\O(|\alpha-\alpha^*|)$ in (\ref{eq:dirac}) is uniform in $\delta$. \end{theorem} In the next sections, we will investigate the asymptotic behaviour of the Bloch eigenfunctions near the Dirac points.
 Then we shall prove that the envelopes of the Bloch eigenfunctions satisfy a Helmholtz equation with near-zero effective refractive index and derive a two-dimensional homogenized equation of Dirac-type for the honeycomb bubbly crystal.